Internal diffraction dynamics of trilobite molecules: Results and Discussion

 \textit{Internal diffraction dynamics -} To emphasize the phenomena discussed above, we analyze the vibrational dynamics of a ULRM with an initial Gaussian wavepacket centered at $R_0=4000$ a.u. again with a width of 100 a.u.
+As discussed earlier, increasing $R_0$ farther away from $R_{eq}$ further increases the momentum probed by the wavepacket allowing it to clearly probe the momentum side-band structure of the potential as it scatters off the PEC.
+Hence, following the trend from the previous simulations (with $R_0=2400,3000$ a.u.), we see that initializing the wavepacket with $R_0=4000$ a.u. facilitates repeated coherent back-scattering as the wavepacket traverses through the PEC.
 The resulting time-dependent probability density is shown in Fig.~\ref{fig4}(a).
 In this case the system samples enough of the oscillatory potential to constantly undergo forward and back-scattering of the oscillatory part of the trilobite potential produces a train of roughly evenly spaced side peaks.
 The origin of this behavior becomes apparent in the momentum space probability density shown in Fig.~\ref{fig4}(b).
 Here, the initial momentum space wavepacket scattering off the oscillatory potential producing adjacent scattered peaks corresponding to the momentum of the peak of the Fourier transform.
 Figure \ref{fig4}(c) shows time slices of the momentum probability density function at different times showing peaks separated in momentum by around $\sim$ 0.03 a.u, approximately the peak of the side-bands seen in the momentum representation of the PEC in Fig.~\ref{fig2}(c).
 The resulting fragmented wave-train structure in momentum space exhibits a clear and coherent multi-peak structure, reminiscent of that observed in waves scattering from a diffraction grating.
-Apart from the diffraction effects, we also notice that the probability density plots in figure \ref{fig4}(a) (marked by the arrows), exhibit sustained population near the initial state of the wavepacket which we denote as ``stickiness".
-This is a result of a large overlap of the initial wavepacket with eigenstates that are localized around a well near the initial position.
-Part of the wave-packet evolves with the time-scales associated with those localized state, which is larger than the time-scale of anharmonic oscillation, thereby exhibiting said stickiness.
+Apart from the diffraction effects, we also notice that the probability density plots in Fig.~\ref{fig4}(a) (marked by the arrows), exhibit sustained population near the initial state of the wavepacket which we denote as ``stickiness".
+This is a result of a large overlap of the initial wavepacket with eigenstates that are localized around a well near the initial position (see Fig.~\ref{fig4}(d)).
+Figure \ref{fig4}(d) shows the vibrational probability densities of eigenstates that participate in the wavepacket dynamics as well the initial wavepacket (cyan) for reference.
+These localized states (purple) have a large overlap with the initial wavepacket and exhibit a vibrational splitting around $\sim 46$ MHz, as opposed to the delocalised states (grey) exhibiting a vibrational splitting of $\sim 67$ MHz.
+Part of the wave-packet evolves with the time-scales associated with the localized states ($\sim 210$ ns), which is noticeably larger than the time-scale of the anharmonic oscillation ($\sim 150$ ns), thereby exhibiting said stickiness.
+Due to the limited amount of eigenstates involved, this particular phenomena continues to occur for even larger values of $t$ ($\geq$ 400 ns), retaining its spatial localisation periodically, similar to a quantum revival.
+However, the propagating diffraction pattern is continuously scattered off of a band of varying frequencies diminishing the chance of a complete quantum revival in finite time.